sashs/Ropper/README.md

       --console             Starts interactive commandline
       -f <file>, --file <file>
                             The file to load
-      --db <dbfile>         The dbfile to load
+      -r, --raw             Loads the file as raw file --db <dbfile>         The dbfile to load
       -a <arch>, --arch <arch>
                             The architecture of the loaded file